thunlp/ERNIE/README.md

 ERNIE contains the source code and dataset for "[ERNIE: Enhanced Language Representation with Informative Entities](https://arxiv.org/abs/1905.07129)", and is an effective and efficient toolkit for augmenting pre-trained language models with knowledge graph representations.

+## Models
+We include the vanilla BERT model as well as our knowledge-enhanced version ERNIE in this toolkit.

 ## Evaluation

-We validate the effectiveness of ERNIE on relation classification and entity typing tasks through fine-tuning.
+We validate the effectiveness of ERNIE on entity typing and relation classification tasks through fine-tuning.

+### Settings
 We use the following datasets: FIGER and OpenEntity for entity typing, FewRel and TACRED for relation classification.
+We will fine-tune the models (BERT and ERNIE) first, and then evaluate their accuracies and F1 scores.

 ### Results